Gman-Superfly/AKIRA/README.md

 - A few runnable experiment implementations, plus documented measurements and falsification criteria

 **What we don't have:**
-- Proof that the physics analogies are more than superficial
+- Proof that the physics analogies are more than superficial (we aren't searching for them)
 - Complete experimental validation
-- A working implementation that clearly outperforms baselines
+- A working implementation outside of toy models that clearly outperforms baselines
 - Certainty that we're on the right track

 This is research in progress.
 The hypotheses are falsifiable.
 Some may turn out to be wrong.
 That's the point.